qmk/qmk_firmware/docs/feature_advanced_keycodes.md

 # Tap-Hold Configuration Options

 While Tap-Hold options are fantastic, they are not without their issues.
-We have tried to configure them with reasonal defaults, but that may still cause issues for some people.
+We have tried to configure them with reasonable defaults, but that may still cause issues for some people.

 These options let you modify the behavior of the Tap-Hold keys.